 It drew on the expertise of scientists, academics and stakeholder groups as well as tapping into the local knowledge of the community.
-Workshops were held shortly after the release of the CRA reports to familiarise stakeholders with the information they contained and identify any gaps or deficiencies in the data.
+Workshops were held shortly after the release of each of two volumes of the CRA report to familiarise stakeholders with the information they contained and identify any gaps or deficiencies in the data.